 If required, we can teach you ergonomic principles and recommend supportive shoes as a preventive measure.
 These steps will minimize the risk of leg pain when you return to your daily routine.

-Call 201-773-8851 or contact us HERE to discuss the possible cause and the proper physical therapy program with a highly qualified and experienced physical therapist.
+Call 201-773-8851 or contact us to discuss the possible cause and the proper physical therapy for leg pain program with a highly qualified and experienced physical therapist.